Pvt. Stanley Hardin Kyler

 and went to work as a farmhand.

-In January 1941, instead of re-designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
+In January 1941, instead of designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
 Men from each of the letter companies, including Stanley, were reassigned to the company.
+The remaining vacancies were filled out with men - from the home states of the battalion - who had been drafted into the army.
 It is not known what job he performed with the company.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.